changch223/Free-Photo-CleanUp-APP/README.md

 ## ⚙️ How It Works

-1. Fetches assets from photo library using `PHAsset`
+1. Fetches assets from the photo library using `PHAsset`
 2. Extracts image embeddings with CoreML (`VNCoreMLRequest`)
 3. Calculates similarity via cosine distance
-4. Groups similar photos using graph clustering
+4. Group similar photos using graph clustering
-5. Presents duplicates for user to review, keep, or delete
+5. Presents duplicates for the user to review, keep, or delete

 ---